matoululu/blast-off/README.md

 4. Run `npm run build` to build the project for production

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-3.0 license - see the [LICENSE.md](LICENSE.md) file for details

 ## Change log
 ### v2.1.0